RedHatNordicsSA/linux4win/content/assign4.md

 ansible win -m win_updates -e category_names=SecurityUpdates -e reboot=yes
 ```

-:boom: If you need to reboot the win server use this command
+:boom: If you need to reboot the win server use this command, however please do not do it!
 ```
 ansible win -m win_reboot
 ```